 - Linen (Double Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by electric central heating and wood-burning stove (logs INCLUDED).
+Water is from a private source with is UV filtered and regularly tested.
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.
 No children.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 From 04/06/2022 to 06/06/2022

 |28 May 2022 - 03 Jun 2022||£625.00|